itsmeichigo/ICGTransitionAnimation/README.md

 ![Screenshot](https://raw.githubusercontent.com/itsmeichigo/ICGTransitionAnimation/master/Screenshot.png "ICGTransitionAnimation screenshot")

 ## Getting started
-### The Pod way

-Just add the following line in your podfile

-	pod 'ICGTransitionAnimation'

-### The old school way

 Drag and drop the folder named `Source` in your project and you are done.